mainmatter/mainmatter.com/src/posts/2020-11-09-pro-bono-open-call.md

 ## Seeking applicants for pro-bono product design

-simplabs is a digital product consultancy with an emphasis on sustainable success.
+Mainmatter is a digital product consultancy with an emphasis on sustainable success.
 We have a proven track record of successful projects for international clients, ranging from startups to Fortune Global 500 enterprises.
 To learn more about our approach, take a look at our [services](/services/digital-products/)